Pregnancy Assessment Center

 Labor and Delivery

 The birth of your baby is an exciting time.
-But, it can also be stressful both physically and emotionally.
-Barnes-Jewish Hospital is here to help make your childbirth experience wonderful and fulfilling.
+The team at Barnes-Jewish Hospital is here to help make your childbirth experience wonderful and fulfilling.

 At Barnes-Jewish, the latest technology is enhanced by a sensitive, caring touch.
-The warm nature of our care has been carried through to our comfortable, home-like rooms.
-All rooms have a television with a variety of network channels, movies, and free in-room educational programs on childbirth and baby care.
-The 24-bed unit offers private, family-friendly rooms.
-Our experienced staff is accustomed to caring for high-risk pregnancies.
+The warm nature of our care has been carried through to our comfortable, private rooms.
+Our experienced team is used to caring for healthy and high-risk pregnancies.

-After a brief recovery in the birthing room, mom, baby and support person will be transferred to the mother-baby unit.
-The 30-bed unit offers a self-contained newborn nursery – but under normal circumstances, you will not need to be separated from your baby for any extended period of time.
-During this time you and your baby will be able to become familiar with each other in a safe and caring environment.
+After a brief recovery in the labor and delivery room, mom and baby will stay on the mother-baby unit.
+Under normal circumstances, you will not need to be separated from your baby for any extended period.
+During this time, you and your baby will be able to become familiar with each other in a safe and caring environment.
+At Barnes-Jewish, you can expect to have the hearing test and the baby’s first bath in your room, to keep mom and baby together as much as possible.

-In an effort to help new mothers with breast-feeding, Barnes-Jewish Hospital offers certified lactation consultants seven days a week.
-Certified lactation consultants have advanced training in breast-feeding education, and also offer help in the feeding of high-risk infants.
-Our consultants can help you start and maintain breast-feeding, answer any questions and provide additional emotional support.
+In an effort to help new mothers who choose to breastfeed, certified lactation consultants are available seven days a week.
+Certified lactation consultants have advanced training in breastfeeding education and offer help in the feeding of high-risk infants.
+Our nurses can help you start and maintain breastfeeding, answer any questions and provide additional emotional support.

-On the mother-baby unit, the well-baby nursery is staffed by neonatologists and pediatricians from St. Louis Children's Hospital and our experienced nurses.
-The newborn nursery is available for medical observation and assessment.
-If you prefer, the nursery is able to care for your baby for a short period of time.
+On the mother-baby unit, neonatologists and pediatricians from St. Louis Children’s Hospital and experienced nurses staff the well-baby nursery.
+If you prefer, the nursery is able to care for your baby for a short period.

-The 15-bed antepartum unit provides inpatient care for women experiencing complications with their pregnancy and who require 24-hour management prior to the delivery of their baby.
+The antepartum unit provides inpatient care for women experiencing complications with their pregnancy and who require in-hospital bed rest or 24-hour care prior to the delivery of their baby.

 Special Care Nursery

-The Level II special care nursery is a highly specialized 26-bed unit, providing exceptional care to babies requiring specialized care.
-The unit's equipment and supplies are geared to the needs of these infants.
-The special care nursery is staffed by the same expert pediatric physician team as the Level 4 unit at St. Louis Children's Hospital and the nursing staff is specially trained, with an average of 15 years experience.
+The Level II special care nursery is a unit dedicated to babies requiring extra care.
+The same expert pediatric physician team as the Level 4 Newborn Intensive Care Unit at St. Louis Children’s Hospital also staffs the special care nursery.

-The admission of a baby to the special care nursery may be overwhelming and frightening to new parents.
-While your baby is in the nursery, our nursing and medical staff will work with you to help you understand your baby's individualized plan of care.
-The staff will also help you to have as much time with your baby as possible while he or she is in the nursery.
+The admission of a baby to the special care nursery may be overwhelming and surprising to new parents.
+While your baby is in the nursery, our team will work to help you understand your baby's plan of care.
+Most babies in the special care nursery are often smaller than full-term babies and need a little extra care but do not need to go to the intensive care unit.

-With a goal of getting babies home, our team of physicians, nurses and other specialists will work to assess, evaluate and plan, teach and care for newborns from birth to their discharge.
+With a goal of getting babies healthy enough to go home, our team of physicians, nurses and other specialists will work to assess, evaluate and teach new parents to care for their newborns before they leave the hospital.

 Newborn Intensive Care Unit